-with 'der' the derivative function.
+with der the derivative function.
 This means that we have to be able to take derivatives.
-For this we have to add the CFunctions 'der' and 'rem' to declare.h and we define two sets 'params' and 'vars':
+For this we have to add the CFunctions der and rem to declare.h and we define two sets params and vars with parameters that do and do not depend on the variables w.r.t. which we take derivatives.
+This makes life easier.